OrangeOwl/Bot-Chan/README.md

 !neko
 <br>
 </blockquote>
+The other commands are just key-words that the bot listens for.
+For example, everytime someone mentions a catgirl, the bot will send a catgirl image to the server
 <hr>
 <h2>Instructions for Installing and Running it Yourself</h2>
 If you want to download this source code for editing yourself, follow the steps below: